stackbuilders/corasick-park/README.md

 * `input` - the input boundary must be on the specified side of the match.
 To specify that the match needs to be exact, just put an input boundary on both sides.

+## Supported String Transformations

+Corasick Park can apply a variety of transformations to input strings after efficiently finding the applicable transformations using the Aho-Corasick state machine.
+The following transformations are currently supported:

+* `replace` - Replaces the target with another target
+* `upcase` - Upper-cases matches of the target in input text
+* `downcase` - Lower-cases matches of the target in input text
+* `titleize` - Captalizes the first letter in each word of the input string

 ## Author